 - Loan Payment Applied – When a loan payment is applied

-- Reg D – When you are near or have reached the regulation monthly transfer limit on your savings account
+- Regulated Savings Transfer Alert – When you are near or have reached the regulation monthly transfer limit on your savings account

 Additional types of alerts are also available, depending on what accounts you have.